peranders/codelab/readme.md

 Create two .env file like below for and put them in the `adk_to_agent_engine/` folder.

-Name them .env-us and .env-europe.
+Name them .env-us and .env-eu.